alexjcornish/Disease_Cell_Association_Data/README.md

 The DiseaseCellTypes R-package is available from: http://alexjcornish.github.io/DiseaseCellTypes.

-The 3 methods used to identify associations: gene set compactness (GSC), gene set overexpression (GSO) and text-mining are detailed in the referenced paper.
+The references paper details the three methods used to identify disease-associated cell types:
+- Gene set compactness (GSC)
+- Gene set overexpression (GSO)
+- Text-mining of the PubMed database.

 100 diseases and 73 cell types are used in the referenced paper.
 The datasets produced for this set of cell types and diseases using the GSC, GSO and text-mining methods (gsc_pvalues.tsv, gso_pvalues.tsv, text_pvalues.tsv) can be downloaded using the link above.